mouksx/Toy-Story-2-Modding/README.md

 ### .DAT:
 #### The .dat file contains:
 This is the third and final file that is necessary to load a level.
-The .dat file is somewhat a small mystery for now, at the moment what I think it contains is:
+The .dat file is somewhat a mystery for now, What I think it contains is:
 Some Entity Data, Poles and Pushable Entity Data and Specific Entity Pointers.
 Currently we cannot mod it.